salilmalek/Google-Interview-Question-2/README.md

 # Google-Interview-Question-2

-I recently go throught Google's Interview.
+I recently go through Google's Interview.
 This is one of Interview Question.

 I copied this question' TEXT from "https://geraldo1993.github.io/blog/Google-Interview-Q3/".
 But just the Question's Text because I forgot how they asked in interview but I am sure that they asked this same one.
 I was not able to solved it in interview but I solved ot on same day.